Finneyyy/Vuln-VM-Using-Snapshots/README.md

   Adam Kelly

 Box is called The-Box.
 When making a lab, please make sure to call it that.
-Use 192.168.1.20 as the address for all boxes, please.
+Address range is 10.0.2.0/24 for all boxes.

 ### Note:
   When adding files, please put files in the folder of the lab you're working on (Web, FTP, SSH, etc).

   11/4/19 - FTP Lab done.
+  19/5/19 - Hash Breaking lab done